Hosting a Safe Playdate: Tips for Parents Whose Children Have Friends with Food Allergies

 It’s important to note that food allergens can be triggered by non-food items too.
 For example, common modeling doughs and many stickers are not safe for a child with a wheat allergy.
 For more information on allergens hidden in non-food items, refer to Christine’s blog post.

 No matter how careful you are, it’s still important to know the signs and symptoms of an allergic reaction just in case exposure occurs.
-Symptoms typically appear within minutes to two hours after a child is exposed.
+Exposed children present symptoms within a minute to 2-hours from exposure.
 If you suspect an allergic reaction has occurred, call the child’s parents immediately.
 If the child is having a serious allergic reaction and having trouble breathing, call 911 first, then call the parents.

 Some allergic children experience anaphylaxis, a severe allergic reaction that progresses rapidly and can lead to death.
 These kids are usually prescribed an automatic epinephrine injector, which must be kept with them at all times.
 It’s up to the child’s parents to notify you if their child carries one and explain to you how to use it just in case of an emergency.